 He pointed to many other cases he has litigated in which he felt that problem officers were kept on a police force despite displaying clear red flags and despite having been psychologically evaluated both before and after hire.

-“Another aspect of it is, the firms that [police departments] hire, at least in my experience, to do the screening, are biased towards leaning towards the cop being OK,” Taylor says.
+“Another aspect of it is, the firms that [police departments] hire, at least in my experience, to do the screening, lean toward the cop being OK,” Taylor says.
 “In the same way the system’s rigged so that [cops] don’t get disciplined when they commit these acts of torture and abuse, the psychology of it is rigged as well.”

-Despite a lack of national standards governing evaluation protocols and the qualifications of those who administer them, the Police Psychological Services Section of the International Association of Chiefs of Police (IACP), established the first set of guidelines for police psychologists in 1986, approving its latest revision of the guidelines in 2009.
-The guidelines state that a licensed, doctoral-level psychologist specializing in policing should use a number of tools including background information – assessments that have been validated by research – and personal interviews with the candidate to make a thorough determination of the candidates’ suitability as a police recruit.
+Despite a lack of national standards governing evaluation protocols and the qualifications of those who administer them, the Police Psychological Services Section of the International Association of Chiefs of Police established the first set of guidelines for police psychologists in 1986, approving its latest revision of the guidelines in 2009.
+The guidelines state that a licensed, doctoral-level psychologist specializing in policing should use a number of tools including background information, assessments that have been validated by research, and personal interviews with the candidate to make a thorough determination of the candidates’ suitability as a police recruit.

 But the use of psychological evaluations didn’t become common for police applicants until public outrage over the Rodney King beating in 1991 forced police departments to respond by incorporating the evaluations into their hiring processes as an attempt to lower the increasing costs of police brutality litigation.